wwwwwwzh/Notes/Logs.md

 - On love for pure ideas (Plutarch): Archimedes possessed so high a spirit, so profound a soul, and such treasures of scientific knowledge, that though these inventions had now obtained him the renown of more than human sagacity, he yet would not deign to leave behind him any commentary or writing on such subjects; but, repudiating as sordid and ignoble the whole trade of engineering, and every sort of art that lends itself to mere use and profit, he placed his whole affection and ambition in those purer speculations where there can be no reference to the vulgar needs of life.
 - On his proof of area of circle equals triangle of height r and base Q (circumference) (Plutarch): No amount of investigation of yours would succeed in attaining the proof, and yet, once seen, you immediately believe you would have discovered it.

+#### J. R. R. Tolkien.
+- I love not the sword for it's sharpness, nor the arrow for it's swiftness, nor the warrior for his glory, I love only that which they defend.

 #### Others
 - On Joseph II of the Holy Roman Empire: "Everything for the people, nothing by the people"

 ### Talks
 #### Ivan Sutherland